hakonrossebo/ciq-layout-composer/README.md

 ## About

 This is a specific tool I've created to assist Garmin Connect IQ developers when creating user interfaces (views).
 This tool enables developers to create a user interface in an editor while previewing the end result in the simulator app.
+When finished the app can generate Connect IQ View code that can be copied into a view.

+###Features
+* Create drawable elements in the editor
+* Show the end-result in the simulator while editing
+* Generate code to include in your own app

 While this tool is fully usable now, the intention is to be able to deploy this to a web server, making it far more accessible to all Connect IC developers.